- Headline changes

 - Where other sources of income are relied upon the applicant, partner and any children, will be granted leave on a 10-year route to settlement

-- To give Appendix FM the cover of being compliant with 55 of the Borders, Citizenship and Immigration Act 2009
+- To give Appendix FM the cover of being compliant with section 55 of the Borders, Citizenship and Immigration Act 2009

 - To allow for recourse to public funds in certain circumstances